apache/celeborn/docs/deploy_on_k8s.md

 * image tag - Which version of image to use
 * masterReplicas - Number of celeborn master replicas
 * workerReplicas - Number of celeborn worker replicas
-* volumes & volumeMounts - How and where to mount volumes (For more information, [Volumes](https://kubernetes.io/docs/concepts/storage/volumes))
+* volumes - How and where to mount volumes
+(For more information, [Volumes](https://kubernetes.io/docs/concepts/storage/volumes))

 ### [Optional] Build Celeborn Docker Image